Chucksec/Chucksec/README.md

 <p>Welcome to my page! </br> I'm João Guilherme, Full-stack SEO professional from <img src="https://cdn.countryflags.com/thumbs/brazil/flag-400.png" width="20"/> <b>Rio de Janeiro, Brazil</b>, currently working as SEO Analyst at <b>Turing</b>.
 I work with tools such as Google Search Console, Google Analytics, Google Keyword Planner, Google PageSpeed Insights, SEMrush, Moz, Ahrefs, Majestic, and Screaming Frog.

-My expertise and core skills range from global optimization strategies from small to global businesses to developing and mentoring teams with a special focus on <b>Technical and Strategic Search Engine Optimization (SEO)</b> and a strong emphasis on Information Architecture, Usability and Web Accessibility.
+My expertise and core skills range from global optimization strategies from small to international businesses to developing and mentoring teams with a special focus on <b>Technical and Strategic Search Engine Optimization (SEO)</b> and a strong emphasis on Information Architecture, Usability and Web Accessibility.

 I have deep knowledge of Google Search, and how relevance, reputation, and trust impact a website's visibility.
 I also hold a fairly successful track record in assessing and troubleshooting SEO disasters and recovering websites from negative scenarios.